temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ## Explore the application's Workflow and Activity Definitions

-A Temporal application comprises of [Workflow Executions](https://docs.temporal.io/workflows#workflow-execution) and [Activities](https://docs.temporal.io/activities).
+A Temporal application is a set of Temporal [Workflow Executions](https://docs.temporal.io/workflows#workflow-execution), which are reliable, durable function executions.
+Workflow Executions(https://docs.temporal.io/workflows#workflow-execution), which are reliable, durable function executions.
+These Workflow Executions orchestrate the execution of [Activities](https://docs.temporal.io/activities).
 Activities are single, well-defined actions such as calling another service, transcoding a media file, or sending an email message.
-Activities are where you perform the business logic for your application.
-Workflow Executions orchestrate the execution of Activities, while [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition) defines the Workflow Execution's constraints.
+[Workflow Definition](https://docs.temporal.io/workflows#workflow-definition) defines the Workflow Execution's constraints.

 A Workflow Definition in Python uses the `@workflow.defn` decorator on the Workflow class to identify a Workflow.

 The sample application in this tutorial models a money transfer between two accounts.
 Money comes out of one account and goes into another.
 However, there are a few things that can go wrong with this process.
-If the withdrawal does not succeed, then there is no need to try to make a deposit.
+If the withdrawal fails, then there is no need to try to make a deposit.
 But if the withdrawal succeeds, but the deposit fails, then the money needs to go back to the original account.

 This is what the _Workflow Definition_ looks like for this kind of process: